Office of Readings

 FIRST READING

-From the book of the prophet Ezekiel
+From the second book of Samuel

 RESPONSORY